jamieredding/pair-stairs/docker/README.md

 # Docker

-There are two example stacks to use here, the main difference being how the backend data is stored.
+There are some example stacks to use here.

 - [h2](./h2/README.md)
   - The backend data is stored in a file that is managed in-memory by the web container